 The New York court system has a Small Property Owner Nonpayment Petition Program, which will help small rental property owners who are not represented by legal counsel to draft the paperwork needed to evict a tenant.
-There are separate programs for landlords who live outside New York City and landlords who live inside New York City.
+There is a separate program for landlords who live inside New York City.

 The only way a landlord can legally evict a tenant is by successfully winning an eviction lawsuit in court.
 It is illegal for a landlord to attempt to remove a tenant from a rental unit through any other means, such as changing the locks on the doors or shutting off the utilities to the rental unit.
-This type of action is often referred to as a “self-help” eviction, and if the landlord attempts this, the tenant can sue the landlord for damages (see N.Y.
+This type of action is often referred to as a “self-help” eviction, and if the landlord attempts this, the tenant can sue the landlord for damages.
+(N.Y.
 Real Prop.
-Law § § 235 and 853).
-The Nolo article Illegal Eviction Procedures in New York has more information on the topic.
+Law § 235 and N.Y.
+Real Prop.
+Acts.
+Law § 853.)